isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 ## Setup development environment {#headless-adaptive-forms-procedure-to-setup-development-environment}

-To set up a new local development environment and use it to develop and test Headless Adaptive Forms:
+To set up a new local development environment and use it to develop and test Headless adaptive forms:

 1. [Set up AEM as a Cloud Service SDK](#setup-author-instance).
 1. [Add AEM Forms archive (AEM Forms Cloud Service add-on) to AEM SDK](#add-forms-archive).